tentjs/tent/README.md

 npm run watch
 ```

 To get started you can read the [official and friendly documentation](https://tentjs.github.io/docs/).
+Or, you might be interested in some of the [examples](https://tentjs.github.io/cookbook/).

 ## Contributing